Bill Watch List / 2026 Session

 - HB192 – Exemption for Accredited Religious Institutions from Higher Education Approval (Companion to SB208) – 2026

-2/9/2026 Hearing 2/17 – Appropriations – Results Pending – Allows certain accredited religious educational institutions to operate and enroll students in online religious programs without obtaining a certificate of approval from the Maryland Higher Education Commission, provided the instruction is sectarian and limited to religious purposes.
+2/27/2026 – Passed House – Referred to Referred Education, Energy, and the Environment Committee – Allows certain accredited religious educational institutions to operate and enroll students in online religious programs without obtaining a certificate of approval from the Maryland Higher Education Commission, provided the instruction is sectarian and limited to religious purposes.
 (Companion to SB208) - SB208 – Exemption for Accredited Religious Institutions from Higher Education Approval (Companion to HB192) – 2026